-Charlton Chess Club was founded in 1933 and has met at Charlton House for most of its history.
+Charlton Chess Club was founded in 1933 and met at Charlton House for most of its history.
+In 2018 we moved to Mycenae House.
 Former club chairman Peter Hannan was a member for over fifty years and our youngest member is aged seven.

-At one time Charlton boasted one of the strongest teams in the country and several grandmasters have played for us; notably David Bronstein, Murray Chandler, Nigel Davies, Neil McDonald and Danny Gormally.
+At various times Charlton has boasted one of the strongest teams in the country and several grandmasters have played for us; notably David Bronstein, Murray Chandler, Nigel Davies, Neil McDonald and Danny Gormally.
 The last was a member for several years and we claim modest credit for his improvement following the thousands of blitz games he played at the club.

-Our record includes winning Division 1 of the London League three times (1978, 1979 and 1996), and many successes in the different divisions of the Kent League (lastly winning the Lewis Cup in 2015).
+Our record includes winning Division 1 of the London League three times (1978, 1979 and 1996), and many successes in the different divisions of the Kent League (lastly winning the County, Stevenson and Tom Fuller Cups in 2023).

 KENT COUNTY CUP WINNERS 1995

 Spot the Grandmasters!

 From the left: Gary Clark, David Bronstein, Tony Stebbings, Alan Hanreck, John Wager, Danny Gormally

 From the archives.